-The event is divided into two separate spaces: one showcasing butterflies that are active at dusk (those that are diurnal but only become active at sunset) and moths (active only at night); and another for the butterflies which are active in bright daylight.
+The event has two separate spaces: one showcasing butterflies that are active at dusk (those that are diurnal but only become active at sunset) and moths (active only at night); and another for the butterflies which are active in bright daylight.
 The moths are actually quite big and hairy!
 In fact, this year’s star, the Cobra Moth (Attacus Atlas) can reach a wingspan of between 15 and 25 cm!

 Also, it seems that moths were around when dinosaurs used to roam the Earth; since the oldest fossil discovered yet dates from 190 million years ago!
-Making them much older than butterflies, which have only been around for 70 million years.
+Making them older than butterflies, which have only been around for 70 million years.
 During my visit I was impressed by the looks of these night creatures and I relished the chance to photograph them in this setting.

 After admiring the moths, it was time to move on to the butterflies section.
 There were so many flying all over the place!
-According to the Insectarium they release a total of approximately 20,000 butterflies during the course of the event; which goes on from February 16th to April 29th, 2012.
+According to the Insectarium they release a total of about 20,000 butterflies during the course of the event; which goes on from February 16th to April 29th, 2012.
 In fact, they estimate that they release about 100 butterflies every day during the event.

 There are about 75 different species present during the event coming from farm butterflies from countries like Costa Rica, Colombia, Canada, Malaysia, Tanzania, etc. One of the most popular species at the event is the Blue Morpho (Morpho Helenor) with its bright and flashy blue wings.